waldirbertazzijr/codeigniter-user/README.md

-# Codeigniter User Library V. 1.3
+# Codeigniter User Library V. 1.3.1
 This library is a *very simple* yet *powerful* user auth library for CodeIgniter, made for easy instalation and strong security.
 The library uses [Bcrypt](http://codahale.com/how-to-safely-store-a-password/) for hashing passwords to the database.
 ## Quick Start
-This is a quick guide to help you run your user system.
+This is a quick start guide to help you run codeigniter-user.
 This tutorial implies that you have basic notion of codeigniter mechanism like libraries and controllers.

 * Import the _database schema.sql_ to your database.
 * Copy the libraries to your _application/libraries_ folder.
-* If you want to see the demo login page, marge all the files (including the views and controllers).
+It includes [Bcrypt](https://github.com/waldirbertazzijr/codeigniter-bcrypt) and the codeigniter-user itself.
+* Copy the language file under _language/english/codeigniter_user_lang.php_ to your own language folder.
+You also may wish to translate or change the strings there.
-* Change your encryption key on your application _config.php_ file and also set up your database connection config properly if you haven't yet.
+* Change your encryption key on your application _config.php_ file.
 * Set up your database.
 This can be done on _database.php_, under config folder.
+* If you want to see the demo login page, marge all the files (including the views and controllers) included.
 * **If you installed the demo**, head to _index.php/login_ and try out your new user auth system.

 ## Usage
 Here is listed some of the most common actions when managin the user auth flow on your site.
 Examples of:
 ### Logging a user in
-You may put this in the "login" method.
+You may put this in the "login" method of your website.

-	if($this->user->login($login, $password)){
+	// These variables may come from a form, for instance if($this->user->login($login, $password)){
 		// user is now logged in, you may redirect it to the private page redirect('private_page');
 	} else {
-		redirect('login_page', array('msg'=>'Invalid login or password!'));
+		redirect('login_page');
 	}

 ### Validating a session (user is logged in)
 You can create custom actions with this function.